VOLT

 Overview

-• Every VOLT Labs repository cloned and organized into tools/, plugins/, and app/ directories.
+• Clones every VOLT Labs repository, organized into tools/, plugins/, and app/ directories.

-• All Foundational Algorithm plugins compiled and ready to use.
+• Compiles all Foundational Algorithm plugins into statically-linked binaries inside Docker, ready to use.

 Quick Start